 Biblical days begin at sundown and end at the following sundown.
 Once you know how to recognize a sundown, you need only look out the window to know when the day has ended!
 If you wish to plan ahead you can print off your own sunset table for one year, courtesy of the U.S. Navy Oceanography Portal website.
 Check out the sunset times chart I printed off for my location for 2009!

 Those who are of Spiritual Israel have been given seven feasts to keep, by which they may celebrate and learn of Godís provision for them.
 Past and future prophecy is tied securely to these feasts, so it is essential for believers to study and keep them.
-(You can get a free PDF copy of Seven Festivals of the Messiah [or some of Eddie Chumney's other books] from WayTo Zion OR send me an e-mail or use a contact form to ask me to e-mail you one.
+(You can get a free PDF copy of Seven Festivals of the Messiah [or some of Eddie Chumney's other books] from WayTo Zion OR send me an e-mail to ask me to e-mail you one.
 You can also find links directly to those books in the "Recommended Reading" section of the Hebrew Roots Links page.)
 The Jews traditionally keep two additional feasts as well, Chanukah and Purim.
 An excellent book on the festivals, "Family Guide to the Biblical Holidays" by Robin Sampson, can be purchased from several sources, including its authorís website.
 Another book on this theme is "Choose You This Day: Holiday or Holy Day," compiled by Joy Lene'.
 You can reach her through Debra Reno at Living River Ministries.
 You can pick up a copy of the book on Amazon, here.

 The Messiah came from the nation of Israel and died as the Passover Lamb in order to redeem all people from their sins.
 Everyone who by faith looked forward to or by faith looks back to the Messiah has received Godís salvation.
 Salvation is, was, and always will be received by faith--but it must be demonstrated by righteous behaviour.